CrossScarDev/upsm/README.md

 The `description` option will be copied into `/System/modinfo.json` to give info about the installed modifications to any on-device updater or other tools.

-#### launchers?: []string
+#### launcherpath?: string

-The `launchers` option is an array of strings containing the paths of different launchers that the modification contains.
+The `launcherpath` option is used to specify what path the `Launcher.pdx` file should use if there is a loader being used.
+It is only required when a `Launcher.pdx` folder is present.

 ### geninfo Options